kitsunekyo/vanilla-php-crud/README.md

 # vanilla php crud example
-Basic showcase, what a very crude crud app could in php look like.
+Basic showcase, how i'd approach a very crude crud app, without any framework.
-I'm not a php dev, so please don't take this too seriously. + Last time i've touched vue was q1 2019.
+I'm not a php dev, so please don't take this too seriously.

-> Note: express + NoSQL is a lot faster for setting up things like that
+> Note: using a framework is obviously almost always a much better idea. use an ORM and proper abstraction, and dont make your life unnecessarily hard, like i did here.

 ![screenshot](screenshot.png)